thundercomb/ml-climate-news/README.md

 ### Inference and Prediction

 For larger models that take more time during inferencing a separate process can speed up serving.
-For example the ```ml-generate-climate-news``` pipeline can be triggered manually whenever a new news article is required.
+The ```ml-generate-climate-news``` pipeline is configured to run daily using Cloud Scheduler so that a new article is generated daily.

 ## Serving